metricjar/atom-python/README.md

 ## Change Log

 ### v1.5.2
-- Added retry_forever option for tracker
+- Added retry_forever option for tracker (default now)
+- Added an option to set the tracker backlog queue as non-blocking

 ### v1.5.1
 - Tracker changes: